Twitch on Windows 11 during our test – channel is offline, with chat panel and follower list on the left.

 Setup1

-If you follow channels, have subs, or reuse passwords, 2FA is the best value-for-effort step you can take.
+If you follow channels, have subs, or reuse the same password, 2FA is the best value-for-effort step you can take.
 It prevents most account issues before they happen.

 Stability2